IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 As with everything in life, there are caveats to this approach.
 You are training your network on a virtualised system, so you're not going to get the full, raw power of your machine being utilised in the training process.
 Even with small networks, training can take quite some time, even longer inside a virtual environment.
 However, if you're a machine learning focussed developer with myriad networks to iterate and train, managing all of those dependencies can take hours to configure, and there's no guarentee that if there isn't a problem on your system, that there won't be when it's deployed to the production environment.

-Although this approach will take longer to train, the time savings in reducing the complexity of your setup should work to offset, *and* when you complete this workshop, you'll be able to deploy your model to a super-scalable OpenShift Cluser (if you so wish) where you can scale to meet the needs of your users in next to no time at all.
+Although this approach will take longer to train, the time savings in reducing the complexity of your setup should work to offset that, *and* when you complete this workshop, you'll be able to deploy your model to a super-scalable OpenShift Cluser (if you so wish) where you can scale to meet the needs of your users in next to no time at all.

 ## "Can't I just use a Virtual Environment instead?"